Alistair Sperring: Career

 Alistair Sperring initially joined the Southampton F.C.
 Academy as an apprentice in July 1980 at the age of 16, before signing professional terms in August 1983.
 He made his first and only appearance for the club on 8 November 1983 in the third round of the League Cup against Rotherham United, which the Saints lost 2–1.
 During the game, the goalkeeper missed the ball with a punch and collided with teammate Mark Wright, who had to be substituted off due to a broken nose.

 After a brief loan spell with Swindon Town between August and September 1984, Sperring left Southampton.
-He completed a trial for Reading in January 1985, and later joined Bognor Regis Town in May 1986.
-The goalkeeper returned to Hayling Island at the end of the year to end his playing career with Hayling United.
+He completed a trial for Reading in January 1985, and later joined Bognor Regis Town in September 1985.
+The goalkeeper returned to Hayling Island in 1987 to end his playing career with Hayling United.
 After retiring from football, Sperring entered the motor industry and eventually became the managing director of Havant Motor Factors, a spare parts specialist.